 - new standards in residential life, including more distinct room inspection procedures and protocols in the dormitory

-- instruction on the proper wear and appearance of military uniforms with daily inspection by cadet officers and Naval Science instructors; staff and faculty have been briefed on uniform standards and will monitor cadets on campus and in the classroom for adherence to standards
+- instruction on the proper wear and appearance of prep school uniforms with daily inspection by cadet officers and Naval Science instructors; staff and faculty have been briefed on uniform standards and will monitor cadets on campus and in the classroom for adherence to standards

-- education on military customs, courtesies, and traditions
+- education on prep school customs, courtesies, and traditions

 - upgrade to quarterdeck policies and procedures and standards; cadets serving watch at the quarterdeck wear covers and white duty belts